ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ```
 ├── .ipynb_checkpoints             # file created by GitHub
-├── csv                                     # contains csv files used in the project
+├── CSV                                     # contains CSV files used in the project
 ├── functions                             # contains functions applied in the notebook
 ├── images                                # contains all the images used in this README.md and in the final notebook
 ├── models                                # contains model iterations